hashintel/hash/apps/hash/README.md

    1. Run the Graph API in test mode by running `yarn dev:graph:test-server`
    1. Run `yarn graph:reset-database` to reset the database
-   1. **If you need to use the frontend**, you will also need to delete the rows in the `identities` table in the `dev_kratos` database, or login will not work.
+   1. **If you need to use the frontend**, you will also need to delete the rows in the `identities` table in the `dev_kratos` database, or signin will not work.
 You can do so via any Postgres UI or CLI.
 The db connection and user details are in `.env`

 #### External services test mode